 Once again conversion to diabetes is not invariable and patients may either persist with impaired glucose tolerance, revert to normal glucose tolerance or progress to type 2 diabetes.
 Obese individuals should be advised to try and lose weight through diet and exercise.
-The implications of this diagnosis for pregnancy are different, and this is considered further in Chapter 18.
+The implications of this diagnosis for pregnancy are different and this is considered further in Chapter 17.

-IGF and IGT are collectively known as impaired glucose regulation.
-HbA1c has become the recommended means of diagnosing diabetes and identifying those at risk in the majority of patients (see Box 1.1).
-HbA1c levels of 42-47mmol/mol are borderline and should trigger the same approach to prevention of diabetes and cardiovascular disease as the finding of IFG and IGT.
+IGF and IGT are collectively known as impaired glucose regulation but these terms may become outdated as HbA1c becomes the recommended means of diagnosing diabetes and identifying those at risk (see Box 1.1).